mks0601/ExAvatar_RELEASE/avatar/README.md

 * We provide SMPL-X parameters of several videos (examples of `$PATH`) in [here](https://drive.google.com/drive/folders/1ApDtoyqrcP2r2ZvX24eptmSefJvw_no5?usp=sharing).

 ## Test and evaluation (NeuMan dataset)
-* Before testing, please make sure that you placed the correct SMPLX shape parameter, joint offset, and face offset at `../data/$DATASET/data/$SUBJECT_ID/smplx_optimized`.
+* Before testing, please make sure that you placed the correct ID parameters(SMPLX shape parameter, joint offset, and face offset) at `../data/$DATASET/data/$SUBJECT_ID/smplx_optimized`.
 This should be the same one that you used to train your avatar.
 For the provided ExAvatar checkpoints, please place our pre-processed ones.
 * For the evaluation on the NeuMan dataset, we optimize SMPL-X paraemeters of testing frames with image loss while fixing the pre-trained avatars following [1](https://github.com/aipixel/GaussianAvatar/issues/14), [2](https://github.com/mikeqzy/3dgs-avatar-release/issues/21), and [Section 4 B Evaluation](https://arxiv.org/pdf/2106.13629).
 This is specified in [here](https://github.com/mks0601/ExAvatar_RELEASE/blob/5ef87f4db2a91630cf8061ff43e63c7fc934b4a6/avatar/main/model.py#L20).
 * Go to `tools` folder and run `python prepare_fit_pose_to_test.py --root_path ../output/model_dump/$SUBJECT_ID` if you want to use an avatar in `output/model_dump/$SUBJECT_ID`.
 It simply sets `epoch` of a checkpoint to 0 and save it to `'output/model_dump/$SUBJECT_ID' + '_fit_pose_to_test'`.
 * Set `dataset='NeuMan'` in `main/config.py`.